bio-ontology-research-group/mowl/docs/source/examples/elmodels/plot_2_elboxembeddings.rst

 This example is quite similar to the one found in :doc:`/examples/elmodels/plot_1_elembeddings`.
-There might be slight changes in the training part but the most important changes are in the `Definition of loss functions`_ definition of the loss functions for each normal form.
+There might be slight changes in the training part but the most important changes are in the definition of loss functions definition of the loss functions for each normal form.

 ..
 GENERATED FROM PYTHON SOURCE LINES 27-50